 Rotterdam University of Applied Sciences has several Centres of Expertise.
 The Research Centre Business Innovation provides concrete solutions to the problems that Rotterdam small and medium-sized enterprises (SMEs) currently encounter at the interface between promoting and hampering factors around innovation in all the facets of their business.
 These factors and challenges are partly cast in cases.

 For this reason, the centre is now part of the European Case Study Alliance (Ecasa), an initiative strongly supported by the EU.
-Our Case Academy helps the Rotterdam Research Centre in writing cases and also organises a competition in which the universities participating in ECASA will take part (Dublin, Dortmund, Kaunas and Rotterdam).
+Our Case Academy helped the Rotterdam Research Centre in writing cases and also organised a competition in which the universities participating in ECASA took part (Dublin, Dortmund, Kaunas and Rotterdam).